ray-project/ray/doc/source/ray-core/fault_tolerance/gcs.rst

 .. note::

+  GCS fault tolerance with external Redis is officially supported ONLY if you are using :ref:`KubeRay <kuberay-index>` for :ref:`Ray serve fault tolerance <serve-e2e-ft>`.
-  Unless you are using :ref:`KubeRay <kuberay-index>`, you also need to implement a mechanism to detect the failure of GCS or the head node and restart it automatically in addition to setting up the external Redis instance.
+  For other cases, you can use it at your own risk and you need to implement additional mechanisms to detect the failure of GCS or the head node and restart it.